BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 > Work in Progress.
 For now refer to SE API Documentation: [_https://github.com/Norbyte/bg3se/blob/main/Docs/API.md_](https://github.com/Norbyte/bg3se/blob/main/Docs/API.md)
 {.is-info}

-For more interactivity we can use `Listeners`
+For more interactivity we can use `Listeners`.
+If you followed [3.2 Installing Extensions](https://wiki.bg3.community/Tutorials/ScriptExtender/GettingStarted#h-32-installing-extensions) then you should have `BG3-SE-Snippets` installed.
+This will allow you to autocomplete listeners.
+Else you can build them yourself.

 ## **7\.
 Script Extender Functions**